 - Cut the garlic as soon as you need it.
 The longer chopped garlic sits, the harsher its flavor.

-- When garlic is the only flavoring (i.e. garlic and oil), add garlic to a cold pan along with the oil over low heat.
-Give it time to releases its natural, sweet flavor.
+- When garlic is the only flavoring (i.e., garlic and oil), add garlic to a cold pan along with the oil over low heat.
+Give it time to release its natural, sweet flavor.

 - To get rid of the garlic smell from your hands, rub with a mixture of 1 tablespoon white vinegar + 1 teaspoon baking soda.
 Or, rub your fingers against any stainless steel plate or your kitchen sink.